opencasestudies/OCS_Guide/docs/02-OCS_Infastructure.md

 #### Importing data as R objects

 The imported_data function will download raw data files in .rda format.
 This means the data have already been imported into R objects.
 This can be used to skip the data import section and start directly with data wrangling.
-The R objects files can be imported into R by either double clicking on the files in Rstudio or using the load() function as follows.
+The R objects files can be imported into R by either double clicking on the files in RStudio or using the load() function as follows.